Information for people travelling, entering or leaving New Zealand.

 - Entering New Zealand under the Quarantine-Free category

 - If you are unvaccinated or do not meet vaccination requirements

 New Zealand’s borders are reopening to all tourists and visa holders from 11:59pm 31 July 2022.
 This includes the maritime border, which will also be reopening to foreign-flagged vessels, including cruise ships, on July 31.
 Travel requirements will be announced as they are confirmed.

-Travellers from visa-waiver countries and those with valid visitor visas who meet the COVID-19 vaccination requirements, can travel to New Zealand.
-Most travellers are required to complete two RATs tests after arriving.
+Travellers from visa-waiver countries and those with valid visitor visas who meet the COVID-19 vaccination requirements, can currently travel to New Zealand.
+Most travellers are required to complete two Rapid Antigen Tests (RATs) after arriving.

 Travellers flying into New Zealand need to apply for and receive a travel pass through the New Zealand Traveller Declaration website, before boarding their aircraft.
-Declarations already made through the Nau Mai Rā website will no longer be accepted, travellers in this group should reapply for their travel pass through the New Zealander Traveller Declaration site.
+Declarations already made through the Nau Mai Rā website are no longer accepted; travellers in this group should reapply for their travel pass through the New Zealander Traveller Declaration site.

 Most travellers must complete a New Zealand Traveller Declaration and be issued a travel pass before flying to New Zealand.

 You need to show your travel pass when you check-in at the airport, and to Customs when you arrive in New Zealand.
 It can be printed out or saved on your mobile device.